Library Mode

 - BCL types come from

-@tsonic/dotnet(published package) - Runtime types come from
+@tsonic/dotnet(published package) - Runtime primitives come from

-@tsonic/core(Tsonic runtime primitives) - Your types are generated fresh with references to these packages
+@tsonic/core(installed as a dependency;@tsonic/dotnetimports these types) - Your types are generated fresh with references to these packages

 Workflow